-Applicants who were educated through a home study program (home schooled) outside the state of Georgia and did not attend a recognized accredited program must submit:
+Applicants who were educated through a home study program (home schooled) outside the state of Georgia and did not attend a recognized accredited program must submit: a.
 Annual progress reports or a final transcript for the equivalent of the home study student's junior and senior years.
 The final progress report or transcript must include the graduation date and one of the following:

-- a.
-PSAT, SAT, or ACT scores that meet or exceed the TCSG system and college minimum requirements for program readiness; or. - b.
-ACCUPLACER placement scores that meet or exceed the TCSG system and college minimum score requirements for program readiness.
+- i.
+PSAT, SAT, or ACT scores that meet or exceed the TCSG system and college minimum requirements for program readiness; or. - ii.
+ACCUPLACER placement scores that meet or exceed the TCSG system and college minimum score requirements for program readiness. - iii.
+Other TCSG approved multiple measures.